jason-galea/misc/README.md

-# misc_scripts
+# misc
-Random scripts, other nonsense
+Misc. scripts, vscode workspaces, etc. to make development easier.

+A repo for all the nonsense that should probably be stored somewhere, but isn't related to only one project.